Get insider access

 Apple AirPods Max Wireless

 The Bose 700 Headphones Wireless and the Apple AirPods Max Wireless are both premium headphones.
 While both over-ears have a similarly warm sound profile, powerful ANC systems, and great build quality, the Bose are more comfortable and have a better-performing integrated mic.
 You can also control their ANC via their companion app and pair them with up to two devices at a time.
-However, the Apple has a virtual soundstage feature called Spatial Audio to help make your audio seem more dimensional and their ANC system blocks out a bit more sound.
+However, the Apple headphones have a virtual soundstage feature called Spatial Audio to help make your audio seem more dimensional, and their ANC system blocks out a bit more sound.

 Sony WH-1000XM3 Wireless